 Matthews spent 2.5 years in prison.
 Burley spent seven years in jail.
 Their convictions for heroin distribution, allegedly planted by the GFTF, were vacated in late 2017.
 They had both pleaded guilty in 2011.

 Baltimore has agreed to settle this police misconduct case for $8 million.
 The police involved in the incident included Sgt.
-Wayne Jones, Detectives Sean Suiter, and Ryan Guinn.
+Wayne Jenkins, Detectives Sean Suiter, and Ryan Guinn.
 That is just one of the numerous GFTF settlements.
 In August, the city agreed to a $1.1 million settlement for two other GFTF-related lawsuits.
 In these claims, the plaintiffs alleged GFTF members planted guns on them.

 Of the nine members of the GFTF, eight have been charged with crimes.
 Two were convicted in federal court, and six pleaded guilty.

 In an April 2010 illegal traffic stop, several GFTF members encountered Burley and Matthews.
 The police officers were dressed in plain clothes and approached the men with guns drawn.
 They had no identification.
 Burley and Matthews thought they were being robbed.